-- Smokers should be informed of the greater possibility of pseudoarthrosis arising during the healing process. - Psychologically inhibited, obese or debilitated patients risk failure - Methods and aids or alternative devices should always be readily available before proceeding with the implant. - Intra-Operatorie
+- Smokers should be informed of the greater possibility of pseudoarthrosis arising during the healing process. - Psychologically inhibited, obese or debilitated patients risk failure. - Methods and aids or alternative devices should always be readily available before proceeding with the implant. - Intra-Operatorie

-IFU_BSS_r2_20200623.docx - Mikai S.p.A., Via P. Gobetti 56/r, 16145 Genoa, Italy - phone +39 010 30801.
+IFU_BSS_XL_r3_20250228.docx - Mikai S.p.A., Via P. Gobetti 56/r, 16145 Genoa, Italy - phone +39 010 30801.
 Sede operativa: Via Canestrello 2, 36050 Monteviale (VI), Italy - phone +39 0444 950100

-- Intra-operative fractures or instrument rupture may occur. - It is strongly recommended to use dedicated instruments during implant and to avoid the use of instruments considered by the surgeon to be worn-out or malfunctioning, in case the instruments are found to be worn-out or malfunctioning they must be shipped back to Mikai that will provide equivalent functioning instruments. - For components delivered in a sterile package (see the appropriate label on the package), make sure that the sterilization expiration date has not been reached. - For the components delivered in a sterile package (see the appropriate label on the package), make sure that the casing is free of damage and that the color of the word "GAS" present on the sterilization mark has become green. - Carefully position the screws to avoid damage to the nerves, muscles, tendons and vessels, - Slowly pierce the bone to avoid heat necrosis of surrounding tissues and bone - The device must be implanted in a sterile environment.

-- Any implant device requires specific instruments for implanting provided by MIKAI. the use of unsuitable instruments may cause damage to the device and an incorrect implant.
+- Intra-operative fractures or instrument rupture may occur. - It is strongly recommended to use dedicated instruments during implant and to avoid the use of instruments considered by the surgeon to be worn-out or malfunctioning, in case the instruments are found to be worn-out or malfunctioning they must be shipped back to Mikai that will provide equivalent functioning instruments. - For components delivered in a sterile package (see the appropriate label on the package), make sure that the sterilization expiration date has not been reached. - For the components delivered in a sterile package (see the appropriate label on the package), make sure that the casing is free of damage and that the color of the word "GAS" present on the sterilization mark has become green. - Carefully position the screws to avoid damage to the nerves, - muscles, tendons and vessels.
+Slowly pierce the bone to avoid heat necrosis of surrounding tissues and bone. - The device must be implanted in a sterile environment. - Any implant device requires specific instruments for implanting provided by MIKAI. the use of unsuitable instruments may cause damage to the device and an incorrect implant. - Their own accessories must always be used and approved by the manufacturer and must always be installed with the instruments supplied by the manufacturer. - Never, for any reason whatsoever, use damaged implants.